 Tina J Wang, MD

-Dr. Wang is an associate clinical professor for the Loma Linda School of Medicine and teaches resident physicians in training.
+Dr. Wang is an associate clinical professor for the Loma Linda School of Medicine and teaches resident physicians in training and is core faculty for the musculoskeletal curriculum.
+Dr. Wang frequently guest lectures at local universities, schools, and programs including at Scripps Dance Department.
 Dr. Wang gained her regenerative medicine experience under the legendary Christopher Jobe, MD at Loma Linda University and The Hackett Hemwall Patterson Foundation.
 She trained in Performing Arts Medicine under Jeff A Russell, PhD ATC (Ohio University), a leader in the Performing Arts Medicine world.

 Dr. Wang attended Tulane University School of Medicine under the Hawthorn Scholarship - the largest scholarship available.
 Dr. Wang matched into her number 1 residency rank in Physical Medicine & Rehabilitation at Loma Linda University to train under Murray Brandstater, MBBS PhD, a legend in the field of PM&R.

 She is actively conducting research in the emerging field of Fascia.
-Wang is certified in Instrument Assisted Soft Tissue Manipulation, Functional Movement Screen, and Kinesiotaping through multiple organizations including training with Davis Koh, DPT MBA (DPT for Pan-American Games, NCAA Tae Kwon Do, USA Volleyball, USA Weightlifting, USA Sailing, USA Bobsled & Skeleton, and USA Track and Field).
+Wang is certified in Instrument Assisted Soft Tissue Manipulation and Kinesiotaping through multiple organizations including training with Davis Koh, DPT MBA (DPT for Pan-American Games, NCAA Tae Kwon Do, USA Volleyball, USA Weightlifting, USA Sailing, USA Bobsled & Skeleton, and USA Track and Field).

-Dr. Wang is the team physician for USA Judo.
+Dr. Wang is the medical director for US Judo Federation/Association.
 She is also the conservatory physician for A.B.
 Miller High School Dance Conservatory.
 She works on a national level on the Dance/USA task force on Dancer Health.
 She is actively involved in research and advancement of the field of Performing Arts Medicine through her work on the Research Committee with the Performing Arts Medicine Association.
 Wang is a Wellesley College alumna and is actively involved in women's rights through the American Medical Women's Association and the Wellesley Women in Medicine group.
 Amongst these organizations, she works actively on multiple committees.